2024 Solar Incentives Guide for Forks, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
-These financial incentives are in place to encourage more people to switch to renewable energy.
+Solar incentives are intended to encourage people to switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
 Different kinds of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
 Certain incentives may be offered by the Pennsylvania government, by your utility company or by county or municipality, while others are federal.
 Some solar incentives you might qualify for are:

 • Net Metering: Net metering is an incentive you can get once your solar system is up and running.
 If you have a net metering agreement in place with your Forks utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
 In some places, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.